 - Put some sand in a box for them to use as a dustbath.

 - Take some plastic Easter eggs and poke holes in them.
 Then fill them with seeds and roll them around.
 The seeds will fall out as the chickens chase them.
 You can also use a sturdy container, such as a plastic tub or coffee can with holes poked in it.

 - Cricket tubes (tubes designed to release only one cricket at a time) will give the chickens hours of entertainment as they wait for each of the yummy creatures to venture forth.

 - Layer some bird seeds in between sheets of newspaper, so the birds have to work to get it out.

-- Perches inside their pen will make the chickens happier as well.
+- Perches inside their pen will make the chickens happier.
 Remember to change them up occasionally.
 A different view makes the same old area into a different world.